mitryp/go_router_aggregator/README.md

 1. Define your routes using GoRouter code generation (e.g. `@TypedGoRoute`, `@TypedShellRoute`) in any files it's convenient for you (for example, together with your widgets).

-2. Run the build:
+2. Run the codegen:
    ```bash
    dart run build_runner build -d
    ```

-   Alternatively, start the file watcher:
+   Alternatively, start the file system watcher to rebuild automatically on every change:
    ```bash
    dart run build_runner watch -d
    ```